Ayza69420/Pygame-editor/README.md

 # How to run

 All you gotta do is run the `main.py` file.
-When done using the program, all the objects information will be stored in the ``info.txt`` file automatically, however if you wanna save the states of each object, you can use the **M** hotkey to open the menu as listed below in the hotkeys and use the save data button.
+When done using the program, all the objects information will be stored in the ``info.txt`` file automatically which can be found in the ``main`` folder, however if you wanna save the states of each object, you can use the **M** hotkey to open the menu as listed below in the hotkeys and use the save data button.

 # Cloning with git